Walker Scobell: Beginnings (2021–2022)

 Scobell auditioned in August 2020 to play the younger version of Ryan Reynolds' character in the Netflix film The Adam Project.
 His impersonation of Reynolds earned him his first acting role despite the hundreds of children who auditioned for the part.
 Scobell told interviewers that watching Reynolds' Deadpool film many times growing up contributed to his ability to mimic Reynolds.
 Filming began in Vancouver in November 2020 and it was released in March 2022.
 Scobell received praise for his performance.
-As told by a reviewer, "Scobell and Reynolds’ interaction on screen is perfect and amazing to witness as Scobell portrays a perfect younger version of Reynolds and Reynolds portrays a perfect older version of Scobell."
+Joey Arthur of The Wichitan wrote, "Scobell and Reynolds’ interaction on screen is perfect and amazing to witness as Scobell portrays a perfect younger version of Reynolds and Reynolds portrays a perfect older version of Scobell."
+Glen Weldon of NPR praised him for being "legitimately funny [and] bracingly unprecocious."

 Scobell starred alongside Owen Wilson in Secret Headquarters.
 The film was released on Paramount+ in August 2022.

+Rising popularity (2023–present)

 A few months before the release of The Adam Project, Scobell auditioned for the role of Percy Jackson in the Disney+ series Percy Jackson and the Olympians.
 Series author Rick Riordan said that Scobell "blew us away with his audition tapes for the role of Percy."
 The casting was publicly announced a few months later, in April 2022.
 The series premiered on December 20, 2023 and was renewed for a second and third season.
+Scobell's performance was widely praised by critics, with Aramide Tinubu of Variety praising him for playing Percy with "a snark and cynicism that perfectly encapsulates the experiences of a defiant boy."

 In May 2023, Scobell joined the cast of Looking Through Water, a family drama directed by Roberto Sneider.
 In April 2025, he joined the cast of The Angry Birds Movie 3, which is scheduled to be released on December 23, 2026.

+Personal Life

+Scobell speaking at the 2024 San Diego Comic-Con in San Diego, California.

+Scobell attends Fairview High School when not traveling or on set.
+In April 2026, Scobell stated that he wouldn't attend prom after death threats were sent to "every teenage girl who could remotely be associated with me".